tmax818/phrg-transitioning-from-ruby-to-html/README.md

 Thus for your application to gain the boost made available by "standing" on the **most powerful publication medium ever realized during human civilization**, it only has to honor **one** rule: **all screens it provides must be described in HTML**.
-Regardless the programming language used (Ruby, Python, JavaScript), if the application presents screens, or "interfaces" in HTML, it's ready to share its capabilities with _billions of people on the Web_ from its very first moment!
+Regardless the programming language used (Ruby, Python, the NodeJS JavaScript environment), if the application presents screens, or "interfaces" in HTML, it's ready to share its capabilities with _billions of people on the Web_ from its very first moment!

 ## Creating Web Applications Is the Art of Generating HTML "Interfaces"